WordPress.com Pricing (2022) How Much Will You Really Pay for Your Site?

 You could also use a domain registrar like Namecheap, which only costs around $20 a year for a custom domain and email address.

 You can pay for your WordPress.com plan with a credit card (Visa, Mastercard, Amex, Discover) or PayPal.

-Plans have limits for the amount of storage on your site (actual files like text, video and images).
+Plans have limits for the amount of storage on your site (actual files like text, video and images), which we’ve detailed in the table above.
 There are no limits to the amount of bandwidth, so you could have millions of visitors on your site!

 By default, WordPress.com is fairly SEO-friendly.
 The themes are optimized, you can edit meta titles and descriptions, and you get an XML map of your site automatically.